M0tHs3C/Argo/README.md

 * 4 ) exploit<br/>
-   in the fifth section you will find the exploit menu, a list of different exploit for different camera model logically the exploit for the "A" camera will not work if you gather host of "B" camera
+   in the fifth section you will find the exploit menu, a list of different exploit for different camera model logically the exploit for the "A" camera will not work if you gather host of "B" camera if is aveilable in the exploit section u will find a bruteforce tool for that camera too
 ## Cameras
 Today the tool supports only
 ```bash